qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 )
 ```

 ## Bulk upload a large number of vectors

 Uploading a large-scale dataset fast might be a challenge, but Qdrant has a few tricks to help you with that.

-First important detail about data uploading is that the bottleneck is usually located on the client side, not on the server side.
+The first important detail about data uploading is that the bottleneck is usually located on the client side, not on the server side.
 This means that if you are uploading a large dataset, you should prefer a high-performance client library.

-We recommend using [Rust client library](https://github.com/qdrant/rust-client) for this purpose, as it is the fastest client library available for Qdrant.
+We recommend using our [Rust client library](https://github.com/qdrant/rust-client) for this purpose, as it is the fastest client library available for Qdrant.

 If you are not using Rust, you might want to consider parallelizing your upload process.

 ### Disable indexing during upload

 In case you are doing an initial upload of a large dataset, you might want to disable indexing during upload.
-It will allow to avoid unnecessary indexing of vectors, which will be overwritten by the next batch.
+It will enable to avoid unnecessary indexing of vectors, which will be overwritten by the next batch.

 To disable indexing during upload, set `indexing_threshold` to some large value, like `1000000000`: